 Have you ever thought about investing in Bitcoin but do not know where to start?
 Don’t worry because you are certainly not alone.
-In 2023, you can buy Bitcoin stocks, Bitcoin ETFs, Bitcoin futures, Bitcoin options, and of course, just buy Bitcoin itself.
+In 2024, you can buy Bitcoin stocks, Bitcoin futures ETFs, Bitcoin futures, Bitcoin options, and of course, just buy Bitcoin itself.
+Now, you can officially buy spot Bitcoin ETFs as well!

 Bitcoin is becoming a significant part of the mainstream financial industry and there is a push for traditional financial institutions to get involved.
 Over the past few years, major banks like Goldman Sachs and JPMorgan have started to offer cryptos to their clients.
 Other neobanks like SoFi, Ally, and Revolut all offer Bitcoin and crypto trading as well.